 FTE or full-time equivalent is defined as the equivalent of one position, filled continuously, full-time for the reference period.
-Total FTE combines all full-time and part-time positions so that a caseworker who works full-time counts as 1 FTE, a person who works half-time is 0.5 FTE and so on.
+Total FTE combines all full-time and part-time positions.
+For example, a caseworker who works full-time counts as 1 FTE and a person who works half-time is 0.5 FTE.
 Actual FTE is an averaged FTE across the reference period (i.e. quarter or financial year).